afsardo/PlainQueue/README.md

 ## When you are ready to use it

-Just change the default beanstalkd driver in `config/queue.php`.
+Just change the default beanstalk driver in `config/queue.php`.

 ```php
 <?php